FALSE Function in Excel (Table of Contents)

 Examples of FALSE Function

-Let’s take some examples to get going with Excel FALSE function.
+Let’s take some examples to get going with the Excel FALSE function.

 Example #1 – Using Logical Function’s Library

-Step 1: Inside the given excel sheet, click on the “Formulas” tab, you will see a list of different Functional Libraries.
+Step 1: Inside the given Excel sheet, click on the “Formulas” tab, and you will see a list of different Functional Libraries.
 Out of those, navigate to Logical and click on the drop-down arrow.
 A list of logical functions will appear.
 From there, select “FALSE” or click on “FALSE”.

-Step 2: As soon as you select and click on the FALSE function, in your active cell formula for FALSE will appear automatically, and with that, there would be a “Functional Arguments” window popping up, which consists of all the info associated with the FALSE function.
+Step 2: As soon as you select and click on the FALSE function in your active cell formula FALSE will appear automatically, and with that, there will be a “Functional Arguments” window popping up, which consists of all the info associated with the FALSE function.
 Click OK in that pop-up window.
 It will return the logical FALSE as output in your working cell.

 Step 3: You can directly type FALSE in your active sheet or =FALSE() to get the logical FALSE value.
 See the screenshot below.